 KNOWBE4 Women In Cybersecurity Scholarship

-The KnowBe4 Women’s Scholarship is given to one individual a year and includes a package of cybersecurity scholarship benefits.
+The KnowBe4 Women’s Scholarship is for one individual annually and includes cybersecurity scholarship benefits.
 The current recipients receive a $10,000 tuition scholarship and up to $3,000 for on-campus housing.

 Cybersecurity has Good Job Security

-Demand for Cybersecurity Analysts continues to be very high, making job security strong.
-The U.S. Bureau of Labor expects cybersecurity employment to grow much faster than average, increasing 31% from 2019 to 2029.
+Demand for Cybersecurity Analysts continues to be very high, strengthening job security.
+The U.S. Bureau of Labor expects cybersecurity employment to grow faster than average, increasing 31% from 2019 to 2029.
 As hacker attacks increase, so will the need for cybersecurity analysts to stop them.

 Cybersecurity Salaries are High

 A career in Cybersecurity pays well.
-The annual salary for cybersecurity analysts in May 2020 was $103,590.
+The annual salary for cybersecurity analysts is $102,600.
 This is an excellent salary for a Bachelor’s Degree in Cybersecurity.
-The earning potential goes up with a Master’s Degree in Cybersecurity.
+Furthermore, the earning potential goes up with a Master’s Degree in Cybersecurity.

 Cybersecurity Offers Incentives for Women

 The system that kept women out is changing.
-It is an excellent opportunity for women to take advantage of the new incentives created to attract them to a career in cybersecurity.
-Many of the programs and scholarships already discussed were designed to attract and promote women in this male-dominated industry.
-These are great programs that can offer substantial assistance for students.
+It is an excellent opportunity for women to take advantage of the new incentives to attract them to cybersecurity careers.
+Many programs and scholarships attract and promote women in this male-dominated industry.
+These are great programs that can offer substantial assistance to students.

 Government agencies and private businesses have recognized the lack of diversity in cybersecurity.
 Many are actively seeking to increase the percentage of women in the industry.
 Companies moving to diversify their cybersecurity departments are eager to hire more women.
 A diverse workforce drives innovation and is excellent for a company’s image.